ntop/ntopng/doc/src/alerts/host_checks.rst

 Checks for Packets.

-Detects and reports on packets based on behavior characteristics of the sender or characteristics of the packets.Foresees possible attack vectors by packet-per-second or percentage-increase-over-time thresholds.
+Detects and reports on packets based on behavior characteristics of the sender or characteristics of the packets.
+Foresees possible attack vectors by packet-per-second or percentage-increase-over-time thresholds.

 The alert is sent when the packet delta (sent + received) exceeds the threshold.